 After only two years of the club's existence, the land where the current clubhouse stands was purchased and the first clubhouse was constructed and opened in April 1939.
 After the Second World War, membership increased significantly and a decision was made to extend the clubhouse building with these extensions opening in 1949.
 The current clubhouse was built in 1968 and has had renovations and extensions carried out over the years with the last of these being done in the 2000.

 The club celebrated its 70th Anniversary in 2006 with a series of events in the September of that year.

 Many current members of the club have had a long association with the club with one of the first junior male members of the club Bernie Dickings, celebrating sixty years of playing membership in 2007.
 One of the first junior female members was Janette Bonner (nee Saillard) who still has an association with the club as her husband Jack Bonner is still an active playing member.

 Of recent years the golf club has experienced some challenges including the possible loss of a portion of the golf course to be the site of the new Northern Beaches Hospital.
 Fortunately, this did not eventuate.
 The golf club and course continues to be one of the most popular courses for social golfers in metropolitan Sydney with approximately 45,000 rounds played along with 22,000 rounds of members competitions played each year.

-The Club celebrated it's 75th Anniversary in September 2011.
+The Club will celebrate it's 85th Anniversary in September 2021.